 The risk-based framework allows the EPA to prioritise regulatory effort towards those premises that pose the highest risk.
 This ensures that regulatory effort is applied to premises that pose the greatest risk to human health and the environment.
 This does not mean lower risk premises do not receive regulatory attention, rather they are subject to licence conditions aimed at preventing environmental impact.
 The requirements are less onerous than those for higher risk licensees.

-Premises that cover large geographical areas such as forestry operations and sites that have linear infrastructure such as large sewage treatment plants, railway systems and road construction may have multiple emission sources using a variety of pollution-control techniques with varying efficiencies.
+Premises that cover large geographical areas and sites that have linear infrastructure such as large sewage treatment plants, railway systems and road construction may have multiple emission sources using a variety of pollution-control techniques with varying efficiencies.
 These activities may be determined as higher risk due to the type and complexity of discharges regardless of the controls in place.
-For more information on how the EPA assesses these activities see Section 4 of the risk assessment tool guidance.
+For more information on how the EPA assesses these activities see Section 4 of the risk assessment tool user guide (PDF 595KB).

-The New South Wales Government is committed to better regulation principles to reduce red-tape and establishing program priorities using a risk-based approach to target compliance efforts towards those who pose the highest risk (Better Regulation Office - Guide to Better Regulation).
+The New South Wales Government is committed to better regulation principles to reduce red-tape and establishing program priorities using a risk-based approach to target compliance efforts towards those who pose the highest risk.
 Through the better regulation principles, the government is also committed to harmonising regulatory frameworks with other jurisdictions.

 While the NSW EPA has introduced risk-based licensing, a number of other Australian environmental regulators have also implemented or are in the process of developing similar risk-based approaches.
 The United Kingdom Environment Agency has had a similar system in place for many years.

-For more information on the review of load based licensing scheme go to the Load-based licensing page.
+For more information on the load based licensing scheme go to the Load-based licensing page.

 18. How does the risk-based licensing system affect the application fee required to accompany applications for a new licence?